andspdev/tdr-project-dev/README.md

-# Project Installation Guide
+# Welcome to the Installation Guide

 This project was developed and tested using:

 - Laravel 12.21
 - MySQL 8.0.42
 - No caching system is used.

----
+**(*) NOTE:**

+I am aware that the provided specifications involve a large dataset, and ideally, the ratings or voters should be summarized in a separate table to optimize data retrieval.

+- Table Books -> Table Books Summary -> GET Total AVG Rating & Voter
+- Table Authors -> Table Authors Summary -> GET Total Voter

+However, due to the given requirements, I have ensured that this project is built purely using raw queries without any summary tables or additional caching.

+~ Thank you ~

+## Installation Guide

 To ensure smooth setup and operation of this Laravel project, please follow the installation steps below: